Baylor vs. Michigan State College Basketball BetMGM Promo Codes, Predictions & Picks - December 16

 - The Bears average 91.1 points per game (fourth in college basketball) while allowing 67.6 per outing (109th in college basketball).
 They have a +212 scoring differential overall and outscore opponents by 23.5 points per game.

-- Baylor wins the rebound battle by 10.7 boards on average.
-It collects 40 rebounds per game, which ranks 53rd in college basketball, while its opponents grab 29.3 per contest.
+- The 40 rebounds per game Baylor averages rank 53rd in the nation, and are 10.7 more than the 29.3 its opponents grab per outing.

-- Baylor hits 9.1 three-pointers per game (62nd in college basketball) while shooting 43.2% from beyond the arc (second-best in college basketball).
-It is making 3.1 more threes per contest than its opponents, who drain 6 per game while shooting 28.7%.
+- Baylor makes 9.1 three-pointers per game (62nd in college basketball), 3.1 more than its opponents (6).
+It is shooting 43.2% from deep (second-best in college basketball) while allowing opponents to shoot 28.7%.

-- The Bears' 112.7 points per 100 possessions on offense rank third in college basketball, and the 83.6 points they allow per 100 possessions rank 48th in college basketball.
+- The Bears rank third in college basketball by averaging 112.7 points per 100 possessions on offense, and defensively are 48th in college basketball, allowing 83.6 points per 100 possessions.

 Michigan State Performance Insights

-- The Spartans have a +68 scoring differential, topping opponents by 7.5 points per game.
-They're putting up 72.3 points per game, 242nd in college basketball, and are giving up 64.8 per outing to rank 47th in college basketball.
+- The Spartans put up 72.3 points per game (242nd in college basketball) while giving up 64.8 per outing (47th in college basketball).
+They have a +68 scoring differential and outscore opponents by 7.5 points per game.

-- Michigan State pulls down 36.8 rebounds per game (183rd in college basketball), compared to the 36.2 of its opponents.
+- Michigan State ranks 183rd in the country at 36.8 rebounds per game.
+That's similar to the 36.2 its opponents average.

-- Michigan State connects on 5.4 three-pointers per game (330th in college basketball) at a 29.5% rate (315th in college basketball), compared to the 7.2 per outing its opponents make, shooting 30.8% from deep.
+- Michigan State connects on 5.4 three-pointers per game (330th in college basketball), 1.8 fewer than its opponents.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.